A white circular icon with lines and nodes representing a network

 For CROs:

-• Standardized format to share data with biopharma and regulators will improve efficiency.
+• Standardized data exchange with industry and regulators

-• Establishment of a platform allowing registration of in vitro assays used in safety and secondary pharmacology.
+• Platform for registering in vitro assays in safety and secondary pharmacology

 Get involved